turingschool/curriculum/source/projects/rush_hour.md

 Iterations 0-8 must be completed to consider the project complete.
 Please use TDD every step of the way.
 Tests are expected for all features and all the models - including iterations 0-1.

+* __NOTE__ - Some of the work done in early iterations of this project may not make it into the final production code.
+And that's ok - it's to be expected that early work in most projects may not make the final cut.

 ## Base Expectations: